 Mrs. Lewis C. Paine writes to her husband in Philadelphia, Pennsylvania about home and the death of her father-in-law.

-This envelope is addressed to John C. Pallister of Cleveland, Ohio from Mobile, Alabama.
+An envelope from the Battle House in Mobile, Alabama addressed to John C. Pallister of Cleveland, Ohio.

 Herbert D. Palmer of Cleveland, Ohio, reminisces on his deceased daughter, Frances.
 He recounts to her friends, the recipients, Hart and May Lou Speiden of Louisville, Kentucky, the efforts to memorialize Frances through her personal writings.
 A second portion of the letter contains a philosophical discussion of war, with references to German aggression.